srissman/email-sender-cli/README.md

 NODE EMAIL SENDER CLI

 1. Make sure NODE is VERSION 6 otherwise nodemailer will not be able to open a connection to the smtp server.

-2. 	npm install
+2. run npm install

-3. 	npm run setup
-	to create a copy of the sample-env file you can edit with your settings.
+3. postinstall will run npm setup to create a .env copy of the sample-env file which you can edit with your settings.

 4. Fill in the created .env file with your:
 	- email username and password
 	- email subjectline
 	- path to html file (will need images to have absolute paths)
+	- from address
 	- internal emails from the brief (comma separated)
 	- client emails from the brief (comma separated)
 	- your Litmus test email to send intially